GaryLee/cmdlet/README.md

 # Function wrapper

-Unless using auto-type conversion of cmdlet.cmds module, function should not be used in pipes directly.
+Function should not be used in pipes directly, unless using auto-type conversion.
 Cmdlet provides a set of basic wrappers to wrap function to Pipe object.

 ## pipe.func(generator_function)

 The most basic wrapper.
 In Python, generator function is a function with yield statement in it.
 The generator_function defined here is a Python generator function with at least one argument.
-The argument is a generator object passed from previous Pipe object. generator_function can take it as input or just leave it.
+The first argument is a generator object passed by previous Pipe object. generator_function can take it as input or just leave it.
 It looks like:

 ```python